• Home

 Calories: 286kcal | Carbohydrates: 14g | Protein: 34g | Fat: 11g | Saturated Fat: 3g | Cholesterol: 98mg | Sodium: 872mg | Potassium: 1014mg | Fiber: 4g | Sugar: 5g | Vitamin A: 970IU | Vitamin C: 18.5mg | Calcium: 27mg | Iron: 2.6mg

-This post has been updated with new photos and story.
-The original was posted on 2/25/2015.
+This post has been updated with more helpful information.
+The original was published on February 25, 2015.

 More Main Dish